stefanholek/rl/README.txt

 Introduction
 ============

-`GNU Readline`_ is the canonical implementation of command line editing, tab completion, and history for console-based applications.
+The `GNU Readline Library`_ is the canonical implementation of command line editing, tab completion, and history for console-based applications.
 It is developed as part of Bash and available on virtually any platform.